-Michael Jackson Songs, Sold To Sony, Trigger Paul McCartney Lawsuit
+Michael Jackson Songs Sold To Sony, Triggers Paul McCartney Lawsuit

 For example, Paul McCartney may have a potential spat with John Lennon’s widow, Yoko Ono, about her 70-year copyright ownership deal with Sony/ATV for music Paul co-wrote with John, according to BBC.

-[Feature Image by Phil Walter/Getty Images]
+[Featured Image by Phil Walter/Getty Images]